Roadmapping Your Path to Elected Office

 Running for office is a team sport.
 Don’t ever feel like you have to do this alone.
 Talk to your family and friends first to gain their support and encouragement.
 Identify who from your network can be an early supporter and help you build up your experience in the community or your campaign plan.
 Find an elected official, political party leader, or influential community member to be your mentor.
 Start to build your “kitchen cabinet”–a group of trusted allies who can help you navigate the campaign.
 These are just some ways you can bring others along the journey you’ve mapped out for yourself.

 We each have a unique path to elected leadership and a unique story to share.
 Have you started your journey already?
 We want to know!
-Share your story with She Should Run.
+Join the She Should Run community and share your story with us.

 Views reflected by those featured in our content do not necessarily reflect the views of She Should Run.
 As you know, She Should Run is a nonpartisan organization.
 However, some of our guest contributors (and readers) may not be.
 That is totally okay!
 It means we’re all human.
 She Should Run is committed to celebrating the diversity of backgrounds in our community and lifting up the voices of all women.